 Supplementing with tyrosine does not seem to force the production of any of these hormones - so it has no effect if the levels have not been depleted (see below).
 So it meets our (EquiFeast’s) requirement of being an “enabler” not a drug.
 At EquiFeast we are passionate that our job is to help horse’s brains to function properly not to force them to be sedated.
 Having said that the combination of very low levels of tyrosine with high magnesium diets doesn’t seem to be ideal.
 So we do have a minimum application rate for tyrosine.

 This showed up in the trials we ran on tyrosine early in 2019.
 The outcomes of those trials were roughly:

 The really good news about tyrosine is that we seem to be able to use much smaller amounts than we have of Tryptophan in the past.
-The reason for that is not clear as they are both precursors of serotonin.
 It is also much more palatable than tryptophan.
 So tryptophan has been demoted in our fine tuning process and may become less important over time.

 The other two amino acids beginning with “T” that are commonly used in calmers are Theanine and Taurine.
 We do not use either as both interfere with normal brain function by locking on to the same receptors in the brain as diazepam.
 This makes them non-compliant with FEI regulations as well as being a method of calming horses that we are not comfortable with.